Gary loves writing about the subjects of business, music and history.

 The hymn "Away in a Manger" has an interesting history in that some people, apparently in a marketing scheme, attempted to attribute it to the great reformer Martin Luther.
 It is now thought to be American in origin, with the first two verses first published in the May 1884 issue of a periodical called The Myrtal.

-The third stanza, "Be near me, Lord Jesus" was published first in Gabriel's Vineyard Songs in 1892.
+The third stanza, "Be near me, Lord Jesus," was published first in Gabriel's Vineyard Songs in 1892.
 It appeared with a tune by Charles H. Gabriel, pointing to the probability he wrote the third stanza.
 Gabriel also tried to attribute it to Luther, but as mentioned earlier, that's no longer considered to be a credible source for the hymn.
-Alan Jackson sings his version of "Away in a Manger" in the video below.
+Alan Jackson sings his version of "Away in a Manger" in the video above.

 7. "Sweet Little Jesus Boy" by Trisha Yearwood